The NRO Number Council comprises 15 people, three from each of the five RIR regions.

 - Authorized contacts with voting rights given by the Corporate Contact

-Individuals who are registered for the current APNIC conference they are attending are entitled to one vote.
+Individuals who are registered for the current APNIC conference they are attending and have also attended at least one of the previous eight conferences are entitled to vote in the NRO NC elections.
 Verification of an individual’s entitlement to vote against official records will be used where necessary.